-For 2020, the annual additions limit for employee and employer combined contributions to defined contribution plans (like a 401(k), 403(b), or SEP IRA) is $57,000 for those under the age of 50.
-Investors age 50 and over can also make a catch-up contribution above and beyond the $57,000 maximum funding, though this is not available with SEP IRAs.
+For 2023, the annual additions limit for employee and employer combined contributions for 401(k) plans is $66,000.
+Investors age 50 and over can also make a catch-up contribution of $7,500.
+The maximum total contribution for SEP IRAs is $66,000.

-While the individual contribution limit cannot be exceeded regardless of how many 401(k)s or other employer retirement plans you’re eligible to participate in.
-However, each of your employers may still be able to contribute up to $57,000 per plan.
+The individual contribution limit cannot be exceeded regardless of how many 401(k)s or other employer retirement plans you’re eligible to participate in.
+However, each of your employers may still be able to contribute up to the maximum allowed per plan.
 Keep in mind the actual amount you (or your employer) can contribute will still be subject to your earnings, plan limitations, and other factors.

 It is also important to note that if you own more than one business, consider consulting an advisor to ensure compliance with the controlled group rules set forth by the IRS and Department of Labor.